 The pieces of equipment in this category are not essentials for most strength and conditioning gyms and are not used in the majority of CrossFit workouts.
 Some of the items on this list will be fun to have, allow for variety in your programming or may only be used by advanced or competitive members.
 Also included in this list are suggestions for storage and “extras” for your gym.

 While this equipment is not essential it is very effective and the return on investment for your members is very high once you are established enough that you can reasonably afford it.
-You can find this list of items as well as a full list of equipment to purchase for your gym by downloading our Gym Equipment Checklist.

 Further Equipment Considerations